AaltoSciComp/scicomp-docs/aalto/linux.rst

 Laptops
 ~~~~~~~

--  You can get laptops with CS Linux on it.
-The are also managed in
+-  You can get laptops with Linux on it.
-   CSIT.
 -  Each user should log in the first time while connected to the Aalto
    network, to cache authentication information.
 -  Home directories can be synced with the Aalto home directories.
 This
    is done using unison.
-TODO: what about this?
+TODO: not documented, what about this?
 -  If you travel, make sure that your primary user is set correctly
    before you go.
 The system configuration can't be updated remotely.
--  Otherwise environment is like the workstations
+-  Otherwise, environment is like the workstations.
 -  If the keychain password no longer works (it is an old Aalto password
    and you have since changed it), see `this page on changing the
    keyring